NickDeReus-ISU/DS-202-Final-Project/README.md

 In this way we can demonstrate the differences in strength of seasonal signals on the mortality in each age group.

-We show that older age groups are the more highly impacted by seasonal signals, seeing greatly increased mortality rates in the winter compared to the summer months.
+We show that older age groups are more highly impacted by seasonal signals, seeing greatly increased mortality rates in the winter compared to the summer months.
 This increase in mortality could be due to cold weather stressing the body, accidents related to winter weather,